vsrinivas/fuchsia/development/api/c.md

 When possible, pointer types mentioned in interfaces should refer to specific types.
-This includes pointers to opaque structs. `void*` is acceptable for refering to raw memory, and to interfaces that pass around opaque user cookies or contexts.
+This includes pointers to opaque structs. `void*` is acceptable for referring to raw memory, and to interfaces that pass around opaque user cookies or contexts.

 #### Opaque/Explicit types